omerkara/omer-kara-personal/content/industry/03-churn-loss/index.markdown

 ## Info.
 title: "Churn Loss Analysis"
 subtitle: "Churn Loss Analysis in CHS Inc. Private Customer Data"
-excerpt: "As a data scientist and econometrician, I performed churn loss analysis on CHS Inc. private customer data." ## Shown on the Industry Main Page, but does not shown on the Industry Page.
+excerpt: "As a data scientist and econometrician, I am performing churn loss analysis on CHS Inc. private customer data." ## Shown on the Industry Main Page, but does not shown on the Industry Page.

 ## Metadata.
 date: "2023-02-03"